 Where to Find Easy Fall Foliage Hikes In & Near Saratoga Springs, NY

-While many people dream of summer when they think about hiking, you do not want to miss out on all the views of vibrant fall foliage.
-There are a number of walking trails right here in the Saratoga area where you can see colorful leaves and enjoy the crisp autumn air.
+While many people dream of summer when they think about hiking, you do not want to miss out on all the views of vibrant foliage during fall.
+Luckily, there are a number of great walking trails in the Saratoga area where you can see the colorful leaves and enjoy the crisp autumn air.

 Don't want to travel too far for your next leaf peeping trip?
 Head to downtown Saratoga for a nice easy stroll through Congress Park.
 The walking trails are perfect for all ages, and you can admire the fall foliage, the statues and monuments, and ornate fountains.
 Have a seat on one of the benches and soak up the scenic surroundings.
 It's a short tour, but well worth it this season!

-You can find plenty of easy hiking trails throughout Saratoga Spa State Park that are great for exploring during the fall season.
-If you're up for a full five-mile hike, you can go around the entire park; otherwise, you can follow the other main trails and shorter routes.
+You can find plenty of easy hiking trails throughout Saratoga Spa State Park that are perfect for exploring during the fall season.
+If you're up for a full five-mile hike, you can go around the entire park; otherwise, follow the other main trails and shorter routes.
 Trails vary in length from .22 mile to 2.9 miles long.

 Located in Saratoga Springs, the Bog Meadow Brook Nature Trail is a two-mile path that travels along an abandoned railroad.
 It's a year-round favorite for a fun hike in the woods, and you'll pass by benches, interpretive signage, and viewing areas where you can get a good look at the natural surroundings.
 Bring the family and travel down the nature trail this fall.